 APRA acts as the agent for ASIC to collect information from general insurance intermediaries regarding aggregate data on all insurance contracts placed with APRA authorised insurers, Lloyd’s underwriters or unauthorised foreign insurers (UFIs).

-Those who obtained the general insurance authorisation as part of operating a managed investment scheme to insure the assets of the scheme also need to ensure they lodge Form 701 and will most likely receive semi-annual emails from ASIC requesting the Form 701 be completed.
-In this case, the AFSL holder is not operating an intermediary business and a nil return should be lodged.
+AFSL holders who obtained the general insurance authorisation as part of operating a managed investment scheme for the purposes of insuring the assets of the scheme also need to lodge Form 701.
+In this case, the AFSL holder is not operating as a general insurance intermediary and a nil return should be lodged.